Sable Island: Shipwrecks

 Sable Island is famous for its large number of shipwrecks.
 An estimated 350 vessels are believed to have fallen victim to the island's sand bars.
 Thick fogs, treacherous currents, and the island's location in the middle of a major transatlantic shipping route and rich fishing grounds account for the large number of wrecks.
-The first recorded wreck was the English ship Delight in 1583, part of Humphrey Gilbert's Newfoundland expedition.
-There were at least three incidents of ship-wrecks in the 1700s.
-In 1736, a well-known Presbyterian preacher, the Irish-born Rev. Robert Dunlap (1715–1776), wrecked on the island on his way to America.
-Decades later, there were two major shipwrecks: In November 1760, Major Robert Elliot (1715–after 1765) of the 43rd regiment was shipwrecked on Sable Island; he was rescued in January 1761.
+The first recorded wreck was the English ship Delight in 1583, part of Humphrey Gilbert's expedition to Newfoundland.
+There were at least three incidents of shipwrecks in the 1700s.
+In 1736, a well-known Presbyterian preacher, the Irish-born Reverend Robert Dunlap (1715–1776), wrecked on the island on his way to America.
+Decades later, there were two major shipwrecks: In November 1760, Major Robert Elliot (1715 – after 1765) of the 43rd regiment was shipwrecked on Sable Island; he was rescued in January 1761.
 En route to Prince Edward Island under the command of Major Timothy Hierlihy, Lieutenant Anthony Kennedy and 25 men wrecked on the island in November 1778.
 The crew was stranded on the island for the winter.
 Two died, and the remainder were rescued and transported to Halifax the following April.
 It is likely that the construction of lighthouses on each end of the island in 1873 contributed to the decrease in shipwrecks.

-The last major shipwreck was the steamship Manhasset in 1947.
+The last major shipwreck was the steamship USS Manhasset in 1947.
 Her crew were all saved, the last significant rescue of the Sable lifesaving station.
-After the 1991 Perfect Storm, the commercial fishing vessel Andrea Gail's emergency position-indicating radio beacon (EPIRB) was discovered on the shore of Sable Island on November 6, 1991, nine days after the last transmission from the crew.
+After the 1991 Perfect Storm, the commercial fishing vessel Andrea Gail's emergency position-indicating radiobeacon (EPIRB) was discovered on the shore of Sable Island on November 6, 1991, nine days after the last transmission from the crew.
 Other items found were fuel drums, a fuel tank, an empty life raft, and some other flotsam.
-All crew members perished and were never found.
+No crew members have been found, and all are presumed to have perished.
 No further wrecks occurred until 1999, when the three crew members of the yacht Merrimac survived after their sloop ran aground due to a navigational error.
 Few of the wrecks surrounding the island are visible, as they are usually crushed and buried by the sand.
+On July 12, 2024, the bodies of Briton Sarah Packwood and her Canadian husband Brett Clibbery were found in a lifeboat that washed up on Sable Island; they had left Nova Scotia June 11, 2024, on their sail yacht Theros trying to sail to the Azores and had been reported missing June 18, 2024.